smartdevicelink/sdl_evolution/proposals/NNNN-Avoid-Deadlock.md

 To avoid the deadlock, it is desirable to add a mechanism where the protocol version is judged by the proxy and stops Audio Streaming when the app on HS side move to background.

 ## Proposed solution
 The protocol version is checked by the proxy, when the app on the HS side moves to background.
-If the protocol version is 5.0.0 or older, then AudioStreaming is stopped.
+If the protocol version is 5.0.0 or older, then Audio Streaming is stopped.

 ## Potential downsides
 None